 Hector Puga currently is a Project Manager at the University of Southern California in the Office of Real Estate and Asset Management.
 He graduated from Cal Poly Pomona with a Bachelors of Architecture and most recently an MBA from Mount Saint Mary’s University.
 Previously, he has worked at Gensler, Marmol Radziner and the J Paul Getty Trust.
 The majority of his professional background has been in facilities management and construction.
 Hector is heavily involved with the AIA as the former Associate Director, South with AIA California and his local chapter.
 For the past few years, Hector has been part of the Emerging Professionals Task Force working, towards empowering recent graduates and those starting within the profession.
 His passion is to represent Latinos and emerging professionals within architecture and construction.

-Francisco is a Senior Project Designer at Ware Malcomb, an international design firm providing planning, architecture, interior design, branding, civil engineering and building measurement services to commercial real estate and corporate clients throughout North America.
-He is actively involved in a series of projects in various stages of design and has been an integral part of design teams working on large-scale mixed-use projects internationally.
-As design leader, Francisco provides 11+ yrs of expertise to a diverse portfolio of projects, he embraces their respective communities and takes pride in helping them thrive.
+Francisco is a Senior Project Designer at Ware Malcomb, an international design firm providing planning, architecture, interior design, branding, civil engineering and building measurement services to commercial real estate and corporate clients.
+As a design leader, he is actively engaged in a series of projects at various stages of design.
+Francisco is currently the Vice Chair for the Emerging Professionals Committee, member of the Jean Roth Driskell Scholarship Committee, and was the 2018 2×8 Committee Chair.
+Francisco provides several years of expertise to a diverse portfolio of projects; he embraces their respective communities and takes pride in helping them thrive.

 Christopher Hawthorne is the Chief Design Officer for the city of Los Angeles, a position appointed by Mayor Eric Garcetti.
 Prior to joining City Hall, Hawthorne was architecture critic for the Los Angeles Times from 2004 to early 2018.
 With Alanna Stang, he is the author of “The Green House: New Directions in Sustainable Architecture” (Princeton Architectural Press).
 His writing has also appeared in the New York Times, the New Yorker, Slate, Architectural Record, Architecture, Harvard Design Magazine, Domus, Metropolis, New York, and many other publications.
 He is Professor of the Practice at Occidental College, where since 2015 he has directed the Third Los Angeles Project, a series of public conversations about architecture, urban planning, mobility, and demographic change in Southern California.
 Hawthorne has also taught at U.C.
 Berkeley’s Graduate School of Journalism, Columbia University and the Southern California Institute of Architecture.
 A frequent collaborator with KCET-TV, the PBS affiliate in Los Angeles, Hawthorne wrote and directed the hour-long documentary “That Far Corner: Frank Lloyd Wright in Los Angeles,” which had its broadcast debut in 2018, and received an L.A.-area Emmy Award for the 2016 KCET program “Third L.A. with Architecture Critic Christopher Hawthorne.”
 His other professional honors include a mid-career fellowship from the National Arts Journalism Program at Columbia University, the Bradford Williams Medal from the American Society of Landscape Architects and a Residency in Criticism at the American Academy in Rome.
 Hawthorne grew up in Berkeley and holds a bachelor’s degree from Yale College, where he studied political science and architectural history.
 He is married to Rachel Fine, executive director and CEO of the Wallis Annenberg Center for the Performing Arts in Beverly Hills; they have two daughters.

-Carissa received a Bachelor of Architecture degree with a minor in Construction Management from California Polytechnic State University in San Luis Obispo.
-Her education provided a solid foundation for solving creative design solutions to various project types, including those with complex programs, schedules, and delivery methods.
-With project experience ranging from masterplans to competitions, mixed-use, campus, and civic work, Carissa’s breadth of experience extends into local, national, and international communities.
-Carissa is an active member the AIA, serves as Director of the AIA/LA Board from 2016-2018, is an IDP Coordinator, and an NCARB Licensing Advisor.
+Carissa Shrock Oyedele, AIA, LEED BD+C is an Associate Principal at Moore Ruble Yudell Architects & Planners.
+She received a Bachelor of Architecture degree with a minor in Construction Management from California Polytechnic State University in San Luis Obispo.
+Her education provides a solid foundation for solving creative design solutions to various project types, such as those with complex programs, schedules, and delivery methods.
+Carissa’s portfolio includes masterplans, civic, campus, and mixed-use projects locally, nationally, and internationally- with notable projects of the Santa Monica Public Library and US Embassies in Helsinki and The Hague.

 As Principal of EGAN|SIMON architecture, John Egan’s 24+ years of practice has focused on affordable housing, education, hospitality and mixed-use projects.
 Being a licensed architect, and well‐versed in both design and construction management, his work is recognized by many organizations including the Clinton Global Initiative, US Green Building Council and the Southern California Association of Non-Profit Housing (SCANPH).
 He is routinely called upon to speak at events including the Annual Housing California Conference and California Affordable Housing Development Association.
 John believes in environmentally responsible architecture and his practice borrows from the past, and current technologies, to create progressive architecture.